algolia/solutions-hiring-assignment/README.md

 ## Communication Project Instructions

 - View the [example customer questions](customer-questions.md)
-- Answer them using the Algolia documentation and provide us your answers as a `.txt` file when you email us the rest of your assignment
+- Answer them using the Algolia documentation and provide us your answers as a `.txt` file when you email us the rest of your assignment.
+Please also include them in the same repository as the rest of the assignment.

 ## Tech and UX Project Instructions